iamfarzad/fbc-lab-v7/typescript-thrashing-implementation-plan.COMPLETE.md

 ## Overview
 Eliminate TypeScript type system thrashing by consolidating multiple competing Message types into a single canonical type system with proper migration strategy.

 This implementation addresses the root cause of 48 TypeScript fix commits by creating a unified type system that eliminates the cycle of adding features, fixing types, creating conflicts, and generating more fixes.
-The solution consolidates Message, EnhancedChatMessage, UnifiedMessage, and local Message interfaces into one authoritative source while maintaining backward compatibility during migration.
+The solution consolidates Message and removes EnhancedChatMessage/UnifiedMessage and local Message interfaces into one authoritative source while maintaining backward compatibility during migration.

 ## Types
 Single sentence defining the canonical Message type system that will eliminate all type conflicts.